anisadsouza/nexus-sentinel/README.md

 - safe example links for testing

 The goal is not just detection.
 It is to help someone understand why a link deserves caution.

+### ThreatLens

+ThreatLens sits on top of saved Nexus Sentinel results and answers a different question:

+- Nexus Sentinel: `Is this URL risky?`
+- ThreatLens: `What are all these saved results telling us together?`

+The current ThreatLens build includes:

+- grouped threat clusters
+- theme and category rollups
+- repeated warning-sign insights
+- short intelligence-style summaries
+- activity trend comparisons
+- downloadable ThreatLens JSON reports

 ## Detection Layers